sneaknz/imagefill/README.md

 A plugin that will insert a random image from a specified set and resize it to fill the parent element.

+## Requirements

+The plugin requires jQuery to be included in the page, and also the [http://imagesloaded.desandro.com](imagesloaded) plugin from David Desandro.
+A copy of the imagesloaded plugin is included with this distribution, or you can use the bundled `jquery.imageill-combined.min.js` file which already includes the plugin if you don't want to include it separately.

 ## Options

  <table>